PNNL-Comp-Mass-Spec/SQLServer-Stored-Procedure-Converter/README.md

 Use `/SkipList` or `/StoredProceduresToSkip` to define a comma separated list of stored procedures to skip while parsing the input file

 Use `/SnakeCase:False` to disable converting stored procedure names from `CamelCase` to `snake_case`

+Use `/V` to enable verbose mode, displaying each updated code block

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
 * Define options using the format `ArgumentName=Value`